Biased Federated Learning under Wireless Heterogeneity: System Model and Wireless FL

-In \eqref{Digital_Signal_model2}, $\nu_m$ is a post-scaler used by the PS to process the $m$-th device transmission.\footnote{Unlike OTA-FL, orthogonal transmissions in digital FL enable device-specific post-scalers, providing an additional degree of freedom.} Leveraging the unbiased nature of the dithered stochastic quantizer and the independence of quantization noise and channel fading, the expected global gradient estimate $\tilde{\boldsymbol{g}}_t \triangleq \mathbb{E}[\hat{\boldsymbol{g}}_t|\{\boldsymbol{g}_{m,t}\}_m]$ can be expressed as
+where \(\boldsymbol{g}_{m,t}^q\) denotes the reconstruction (at the PS) of device \(m\)’s dithered-quantized gradient, \(\nu_m\) is a device-specific post-scaler at the PS.\footnote{Unlike OTA-FL, orthogonal transmissions in digital FL allow device-specific post-scalers, providing an additional degree of freedom.} Leveraging the unbiasedness of dithered stochastic uniform quantization \cite{Prob_Quant1,Prob_Quant2,Quant_FL_Outage_Constraint}, we obtain